thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 To export a dashboard, go to the "Dashboards" page.
 Opposite the name of the dashboard in the list, click on the “Export dashboard” button.
 The configuration file in JSON format with all settings on the control panel will be saved on your PC.

 {% include images-gallery.html imageCollection="export-dashboard" %}

 {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
+To export the dashboard directly from the toolbar, open the dashboard and click the "Export dashboard" button in the upper right corner of the screen and select "Export JSON configuration".
+The dashboard is exported to the configuration file in JSON format.

+{% include images-gallery.html imageCollection="dashboard-toolbar-export" %}

+Dashboard export is also possible in several additional formats: PDF, PNG or JPEG.
+This is useful when you need to send the data displayed in your dashboard by email or print.

+{% include images-gallery.html imageCollection="pro-export" %}

+{% endif %}
+{% if docsPrefix == null %}
+To export the dashboard directly from the toolbar, open the dashboard and click the "Export dashboard" button in the upper right corner of the screen.
+Dashboard is exported to the configuration file in JSON format.

+{% include images-gallery.html imageCollection="dashboard-toolbar-export" %}

+In **ThingsBoard Professional Edition**, in addition to exporting the dashboard in JSON format, dashboard export is possible in several additional formats: PDF, PNG & JPEG.
+This is useful when you need to send the data displayed in your dashboard by email or print.

+{% include images-gallery.html imageCollection="pro-export" %}

+{% endif %}

+{% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
 ### Share dashboard group